Skip to contents

 The Input Files

 Preparing and formatting the input files is often the most tedious part of any analysis.
 Our goal with the rigid (and opinionated) requirements imposed by qSIP2 will hopefully streamline the creation of these files, and automated validation checks can remove many of the common sources of error or confusion.
+Where appropriate, qSIP2 and this documentation uses MISIP terminology1.

 Source Data